ruanchaves/napolab/README.md

 * ✅ **Reliable**: Metrics correlate reliably with human judgments (accuracy, F1 score, Pearson correlation, etc.).
 * 🌐 **Public**: Every dataset is available through a public link.
 * 👩‍🔧 **Human**: Expert human annotations only.
 No automatic or unreliable annotations.
-* 🎓 **General**: No domain-specific knowledge required.
-Any educated Portuguese speaker can tackle the tasks in these datasets without advanced preparation.
+* 🎓 **General**: No domain-specific knowledge or advanced preparation is needed to solve dataset tasks.

 Napolab currently includes the following datasets: